Updated July 15th, 2021 by Ben Reynolds

 - Sure Dividend – High quality dividend growth stocks, long-term plan

-- The Dividend Guy – Passive income through dividend investing
+- The Dividend Guy – Passive income through dividend investing (learn more at his about me page)

 - Dividend Mantra – Dividends, frugality, and financial independence